Program

 • Data Modelling

 Following coding principles, participants are exposed to a breadth of modelling exercises, ranging from theoretical models to complex machine learning.
-A critical component of this module is the understanding that complex models are not always superior.
+A critical component of this content is the understanding that complex models are not always superior.
 The ability to interpret and explain models and predictions are of the greatest value in ocean data.

-Module 5: Beyond the Lab
+Beyond the Lab

 • Science Communication